12 Things I Wish I Knew Before I Started My Blog (2020)

 This strategy works because exit-intent pop-ups hit your readers exactly where they are at the right time.
 They don’t have to manually find an email sign-up form somewhere on your blog.
 The form appears automatically right in the middle of their screen.

 Lesson I Learned: Every blogger should be utilizing exit-intent pop-ups, either with OptinMonster, Elementor Pro, or other options.
-You need a compelling offer with a lead magnet that is valuable enough for your readers to sign up.
+You need a compelling offer with a lead magnet that is valuable enough to entice readers to sign up.

 Mistake to Avoid: Don’t skimp on your email marketing provider or stay with a free option for too long.
 While free tools like Mailchimp are good for new bloggers with little traffic, there are plenty of better options out there.
 If funds are tight, you can start with a free tool and then upgrade to OptinMonster and ConvertKit once you start generating traffic.